lincc-frameworks/python-project-template/docs/practices/precommit.rst

      - Runs black to enforce a particular code style on .py, .pyi and .ipynb files.
        One can add more file extensions by editing this hook on ``.pre-commit-config.yaml`` directly. *(Optionally installed when project is created.)*
+   * - Lint code using ruff
+     - Runs ruff to enforce a particular code style on .py, .pyi and .ipynb files.
+       One can add more file extensions by editing this hook on ``.pre-commit-config.yaml`` directly. *(Optionally installed when project is created.)*
-   * - Format and lint code using ruff
+   * - Format code using ruff
      - Runs ruff to enforce a particular code style on .py, .pyi and .ipynb files.
        One can add more file extensions by editing this hook on ``.pre-commit-config.yaml`` directly. *(Optionally installed when project is created.)*